- Architectural heritage

 - Museum & discovery

-A listed UNESCO World Heritage site, this 87 metre tall building is the only baroque-style belfry in Belgium.
+A listed UNESCO World Heritage site, this 87-metre tall building is the only baroque-style belfry in Belgium.

 This proud symbol of Mons' identity, affectionately known as "el catiau", stands next to the Château Comtal park, only 200 m from the Gran' Place.
 It was erected in the 17th century after the bell tower collapsed in 1661.

 This 87-metre-high tower is a stunning example of classical Baroque architecture.
 The walls are made of Bray sandstone, while the embellishments, including the pillars and supporting pilasters, are of blue stone.
+Its 49 chiming bells ring out their traditional melodies every quarter of an hour.

 The belfry's museum